richryan/richryan.github.io/_posts/2017-06-19-olg-question.md

 The economy is a special case of the economy discussed is section 8.
 The comments address the scope for rolling over government debt.

+I also posted the suggested answers to the 605 midterm to the 605 Canvas website in the "Section stuff" directory.

 <!--more-->